F-I-D-O/Manuals/manuals/Programming/SQL Manual.md

 ```
 This will add a coulumn with a total count to each row of the result.
 If we do not need the actual groups, but only the distinct count, we can use a `LIMIT` statement.

+## Get any row from each group
+Sometimes, we need a value from a non-grouped column, but we do not care which one.
+The reson can be, for example, that we no that the values are the same for all rows in the group.
+There is no dedicated aggregation for this case, but we can use some simple ones as `MIN` or `MAX`.

 # Window functions
 Sometimes, we would need an aggregate function that somehow use two different columns (e.g., value of col A for the row where col B is largest).
 For that, we cannot use the classical aggregation, but we rather have to use a [*window function*](https://en.wikipedia.org/wiki/Window_function_(SQL)).